The Rainforest Alliance and Fairtrade International are different organizations that share similar missions and goals.

 All three believe in the urgent need to transform agricultural practices and share the belief that certification by credible systems such as ours are able to help with that transformation.
-All three organizations are committed to working towards tackling unsustainable production and market practices.
+All three programs are committed to working towards tackling unsustainable production and market practices.
 We also share a commitment to high standards in our work, which is why we are all members of ISEAL, the global association for social and environmental standards which works with companies, nonprofit organizations, and governments to support their use of voluntary standards.
-We are also members of the Global Living Wage Coalition, an ISEAL facilitated initiative that recognizes that living wage is crucial to individual certification programs, and so we have agreed to a shared approach for measuring living wage.
+We are also all members of the Global Living Wage Coalition, an ISEAL facilitated initiative that recognizes that living wage is crucial to individual certification programs, and so we have agreed to a shared approach for measuring living wage.

 It is important to note that these labels are not mutually exclusive, and that you can often find products with more than one of these seals.

-Some points of difference with Fairtrade
+Some points of difference between the Rainforest Alliance and Fairtrade